eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_3.md

 1. Administrative officer provides authentication information
 2. System verifies the credentials and shows possible options
 3. Administrative officer selects "enable access to parents"
-4. System shows all parents how want to have access to the system
+4. System shows all parents registered into the system
 5. Administrative officer selects a parent and give access to him

 The use case terminates with success